EconomyLens.com

 Related

 “Nothing is selling,” shoe store employee Laura Comiso told AFP in downtown Buenos Aires after yet another afternoon without customers.
-But in San Andres de Giles west of the capital, car salesman Blas Morales waxed lyrical about “an excellent June!”
+But in San Andres de Giles, west of the capital, car salesman Blas Morales waxed lyrical about “an excellent June!”
 According to Sebastian Beato, president of Argentina’s ACARA car dealership association, the first half of 2025 was “the best in seven years,” with sales up nearly 80 percent from 2024.

 Under Milei’s measures, loans have become cheaper, and Argentines have been encouraged by a tax amnesty to bring out billions of US dollars they had stashed under mattresses and floorboards, in safety deposit boxes, and offshore accounts.

-Investment in real estate increased 22 percent year-on-year in Buenos Aires in May.
+Investment in real estate increased by 22 percent year-on-year in Buenos Aires in May.
 In the first four months of 2025, more mortgages were taken out in Argentina than in all of 2024.
 “The change in government has been very positive for this sector,” third-generation real estate agent Diego Sardano told AFP.
 “Under the previous government, we went months without making a single sale.
 Now we have about five sales per month,” he added.
-A stronger peso also benefits those traveling abroad but harms domestic tourism, with bookings plummeting.
-Between January and April, about six million Argentines traveled abroad—70 percent more than in the same period in 2024.
-The country received only two million visitors at the same time, the lowest figure in a decade.

 Consumption is being driven largely by Argentina’s upper class, which comprises no more than six percent of the population.
-Consulting firm Moiguer said in a recent report that the economic recovery after months of recession was not benefiting everyone equally and was exacerbating income inequality.
+Consulting firm Moiguer reported in a recent study that the economic recovery after months of recession was not benefiting everyone equally and was exacerbating income inequality.
 Half of Argentines tell pollsters they cannot make ends meet, and a third delay planned purchases in order to pay for essentials.

-Sardano, the realtor, said he feared spending on homes and apartments may have peaked “because people’s purchasing power isn’t increasing.”
-“High-end car registrations are increasing while food consumption is falling.
-The middle class is being wiped out,” added Rodolfo Aguilar, head of the State Workers’ Union (ATE), which has reported 40,000 job losses among its ranks under Milei.
-Fernando Savore, head of the Federation of Small Businesses in Buenos Aires province, said having a job no longer guarantees financial stability because wages have not kept pace with rising gas, electricity, and transport prices, or school fees.
+Fernando Savore, head of the Federation of Small Businesses in Buenos Aires province, stated that having a job no longer guarantees financial stability because wages have not kept pace with rising gas, electricity, and transport prices, as well as school fees.
 “Much of a worker’s income goes toward these obligations.
 There are items that no longer sell, like candy and desserts,” he told AFP.
 “People only buy necessities like pasta and tomato puree, nothing more, and many are buying on credit.”

 © 2024 AFP